- Senior Fellow

 - Professor of Global Health, Department of Global Health, Amsterdam UMC, University of Amsterdam

-- Chair, Executive Board, AIGHD
+- Former Chair, Executive Board, AIGHD

-Cobelens works closely with research groups around the world, and has supervised numerous junior researchers and doctoral students at home and abroad.
-His scientific interest is in multidisciplinary approaches to problems at the interface of biomedical aspects of infectious diseases, socioeconomic context and control policy.
-Recent work includes causes and spread of anti-tuberculosis drug resistance, development and evaluation of novel interventions for tuberculosis control, and biomedical mechanisms that define the relation between poverty and infectious diseases.
+Prof. Frank Cobelens MD MSc Ph.D. is a Senior Fellow and former Executive Chair of AIGHD.
+His scientific interest is in multidisciplinary approaches to problems at the interface of biomedical aspects of infectious diseases, socioeconomic context, and control policy.
+His recent work includes the causes and spread of anti-tuberculosis drug resistance, the development and evaluation of novel interventions for tuberculosis control, and biomedical mechanisms that define the relationship between poverty and infectious diseases.